DKB-004/Markowitz_portfolio./README.md

 # Markowitz Portfolio Optimisation — NSE Stocks

-This project implements Harry Markowitz's mean-variance portfolio theory to find the optimal combination of 5 Nifty 50 stocks that maximises risk-adjusted return (Sharpe ratio).
+This repository provides a Python implementation of Modern Portfolio Theory (MPT) to optimize a 5-stock portfolio selected from the Nifty 50.
+The model calculates the optimal weights required to maximize the Sharpe Ratio based on historical risk-adjusted returns.

 ---